-3.1 Random Node Head Technic (K-HT)
+Random Node Head Technique (RNHT)

-Random Head Node Technique (RHILT) is a fundamental community detection network that works upon the rule of proximity of the short potter a randomly selected centroid.
-The algorithm starts by choosing k random nodes of the network that we across a control of head of the community.
+Random Head Node Technique (RHNT) is a fundamental community detection network that works upon the rule of proximity of the shortest path to a randomly selected centroid.
+The algorithm starts by choosing k random nodes of the network that will act as a centroid or head of the community.
 After the selection, every node in the network is made sure to belong to the community of the centroid, in which it has the shortest hop distance.
-The formal description of this assignment we be as allows:
+The formal description of this assignment can be as follows:

-$$Assign(v) = \arg\min{c_i \in C} d(v, c_i)$$
+$$Assign(v) = \arg\min{c_i \in C} d(v, c_i)$$ (1)

-where v is a point in the current network, $C = \{c_1, c_2, ..., c_k\}$ is the set of the centroid points, and $d(v, c_i)$ is the shortest each as neuroned between point v and c_i in the centroid set.
-Figure 2 presents a graphical example of the structure that is used demonstrate this technique.
+where v is a point in the current network, $C = \{c_1, c_2, ..., c_k\}$ is the set of the centroid points, and d(v, ci) is the shortest path as measured between point v and ci in the centroid set.
+Fig 2 presents a graphical example of the structure that is used to demonstrate this technique.